LuthienResearch/luthien_control/README.md

 Luthien Control is a framework to implement AI Control policies on OpenAI-API compatible endpoints.
 The Luthien Control server is a proxy server that sits between clients and the AI backend, implementing AI Control policies on traffic that goes between them.

-## Core Goal
-To build an AI Control System (`luthien_control`) acting as an intelligent proxy server for OpenAI-compatible API endpoints.
-The system will intercept client requests and backend responses, apply user-defined control policies, log traffic, and eventually provide analysis tools for this data.

 ## Technology Stack
 *   **Language:** Python (3.11+)
 *   **Package Management:** Poetry